KarinTho/master-thesis-STT/README.md

 ## Files
 ### Folder: Prepared Speech
 #### XLSR
-All files starting with "XLSR"  use the Wav2Vec XLS-R model.
-There exist different versions of the usage of the model, mainly differing in the way data gets loaded and preprocessed.
+All files containing "XLS-R" in their filename use the Wav2Vec XLS-R model from Facebook.
+There exist different versions of the model, mainly differing in the way data gets loaded and preprocessed.

 #### Whisper
-All files starting with "Whisper" use the Whisper model from OpenAi.
+All files containing "Whisper" in their filename use the Whisper model from OpenAi.
 There exist different versions of the usage of the model.
-The differences between the version can be retrieved from the detailedd descriptions of the different files in the folder.
+There exist different versions of the model, mainly differing in the way data gets loaded and preprocessed.